for fighting life-altering disease.

 CALD results in rapid loss of function in untreated patients.

 There are six major functional disabilities (MFDs) associated with CALD.
-In untreated patients, MFDs can progress rapidly, making a catastrophic impact on basic functions:
+In untreated patients, MFDs can progress rapidly, and have a catastrophic impact on basic functions:

 - loss of communication